walterioo/GifTastic/README.md

 ### Description

 * Webpage devolped using Bootstrap and jQuery
-* Clicking in a button will fecth 10 gifs and each successive time will fetch the next 10
+* Click a button to fecth 10 gifs
+* Each successive time will fetch the next 10 gifs of the pressed character
-* Adding a character or gif to the favourites section will save it and remember it next time you visit the webpage
+* Adding a character or gif to the favourites section will save it and remember it the next time you visit the webpage

 ### Link